 Photograph shows Barack Obama carrying the book The Post-American World, "a Muslim's view of a defeated America."

-The photographs below of Barack Obama carrying (and presumably reading) the best-selling book, The Post-American World, is a real one, snapped by Doug Mills of the New York Times in Bozeman, Montana, in May 2008.
-However, the characterization of the pictured book as “a Muslim’s view of a defeated America” is erroneous: The book does not posit a “defeated America,” nor does it express a Muslim point of view:
+A photograph of Barack Obama carrying (and presumably reading) the best-selling book, The Post-American World, is a real one, snapped by Doug Mills of the New York Times in Bozeman, Montana, in May 2008:

 What does Obama read?Hussein Obama with a book in his hands.
 He’s reading “The Post-American World” — it’s a Muslim’s view of a defeated America!